roman-milk/roman-milk.github.io/pantyhose-tales.md

+===

- ****** Pantyhose Tales: Blackmailed MILF ****** bysilkstockingslover© Becky cringed at the condescending tone and words, especially the word 'Mistress', yet obeyed the command.
+Becky cringed at the condescending tone and words, especially the word 'Mistress', yet obeyed the command.
 Reaching Jessica's feet, she looked up to the shaved pussy and instantly wished hers was shaved.
 She had never even considered shaving herself completely until that moment.

  "Go ahead my pet.
 Lick your Mistress's pussy.
 Get used to it slut, you will be doing this a lot," Jessica smiled down at her defeated nemesis.